chenyo-17/chenyo-17.github.io/_posts/2022-11-03-docker-setup.md

 5. stop and remove a container with `docker rm -f <container-id>`

 6. to mount data between container and host machine, use `-v` tag when starting a container.
-There are 2 main options to mount data: named volume is used to persist data, and bind mount is used to deploy changes to the container right away without rebuild the image.
+There are 2 main options to mount data: named volume is used to persist data, and bind mount is used to deploy changes to the container right away without rebuild the image

-7. to communicate between multiple containers, first use `docker network create <network-name>` to create a network, and attach containers to the network during startup with the tag `--network <network-name>` and `--network-alias <dns-alias>`.
+7. to communicate between multiple containers, first use `docker network create <network-name>` to create a network, and attach containers to the network during startup with the tag `--network <network-name>` and `--network-alias <dns-alias>`

+8. to simplify the entire workflow, config compose file in the root of the project, and use `docker compose up -d` to start everything at once